anand-patel-91/Add-to-Cart/README.md

-The project uses React Frontend and firebase common database for the backend.
+The project uses React Frontend and firebase realtime database for the backend.
+Added authentication for data separation and security.

 Deployed at : https://anandpateladdtocart.netlify.app